thelegend09/library-ODIN/README.md

 - [x] Delete books from actual array by clicking on the trash icon
   - [x] Find how to access myLibrary
 - [x] Change myLibrary content when toggling read/unread
-- [x] Get unique collections from book data
-  - [ ] Create collection cards for each collection
-    - [ ] with the title, author, and number of books
-    - [ ] calculate the percentage read
 - [ ] Create modal to add books
 - [ ] Calculate the percentage of collection read
 - [ ] Make less ugly on smaller screen size